jtdaddy2004/linuxcheatsheet/README.md

 ls 					    -shows a list of what is in a directory

-	| xargs sudo 	    -is a command that takes stream of information and makes it an arugument
-	du -s -h 		    -is useful to show the disk usage in human form while working with xargs
-	| sort -h  		    -is sorting in human format
+		-xargs sudo is a command that takes stream of information and makes it an arugument -du -s -h is useful to show the disk usage in human form while working with xargs -sort -h is sorting in human format
 					    -EX: ls | xargs sudo du -s -h | sort -h

 mkdir "name"            -to make a directory